AmilaDiman/ADCountryPicker/README.md

 ## License

-MICountryPicker is available under the MIT license.
+ADCountryPicker is available under the MIT license.
 See the LICENSE file for more info.